 And although Orwell went to Eton, the grandest of English public schools, he was only able to do so because he was clever enough to win a scholarship.
 In a certain sense, he was paying his way by getting by on his brilliance as a young man.
 But when he got to this grand public school, most of the life went out of him.
 He slacked, didn’t do particularly well, and ended up having a career working in the Burma police force.
 So, his early life until he started writing books was relatively obscure and rather nondescript.

-Then he quits the Burma police force to become a writer, which might bring us to your first choice, which is Down and Out in Paris and London (1933), an account of Orwell’s time working as an impoverished dishwasher in Parisian kitchens and in London hostels.
+Then he quits the Burma police force to become a writer, which might bring us to your first choice, the book Down and Out in Paris and London (1933), an account of Orwell’s time working as an impoverished dishwasher in Parisian kitchens and in London hostels.

 It took Orwell quite a long time to become a writer.
 He came back from Burma at the end of 1927.
 Now, there are various myths behind this.
 It’s always thought that because of his later radicalism and his anti-imperialist stance as a writer that he came home from serving in the colonial police force in a furious rage, determined to throw over all the trappings of the British Raj and imperialism.
 But in fact, he came home from Burma on a medical certificate.
 He’d been ill with dengue fever.
 He hadn’t yet decided if he was going to give it up, so he had six months furlough in England at the end of 1927.
 In the end, he decided he didn’t want to go back to Burma—he wanted to become a writer.
 It’s a mark of the manner in which he was feeling his way that implementing this decision took more or less five years.
 He published his first few articles, and then embarked on what these days we would call the research journey that produced Down and Out in Paris and London.